Arithmetic level raising for certain quaternionic unitary Shimura variety: Jacquet-Langlands correspondence for

-where the sums run over discrete automorphic representations of $\rmG(\mathbb{A}_{\QQ})$ and $\bfG(\mathbb{A}_{\QQ})$.
+where the sums run through the discrete automorphic representations of $\rmG(\mathbb{A})$ and $\bfG(\mathbb{A})$.
 We can and will assume that all these representations have trivial central characters.
 For the endoscopic group $\rmH$, we can define the invariant distribution $\rmI^{\rmH}_{\mathrm{disc}}$ and similarly we have a spectral expansion